-We are happy to receive reports about problems, no matter what the source.
+We are happy to receive reports about problems, no matter the source.
 However, if you report a technical problem with someone else's services, you may get a frustrating response.

 Our Privacy Policy doesn't allow us to discuss our members' services with other people without the affected member's consent.
 That includes problems and our efforts to fix them or alert the affected member.
 Therefore, we can respond to problem reports from the public only by acknowledging the problem so you know we received your report.
-Unless the problem is specific to you, we will not provide you with any additional information.
+Unless the problem is specific to you, we will not provide any additional information.

 What does discussing problems have to do with our Privacy Policy?
 Although the simple answer is that our members' services are nobody's business but theirs until they tell us otherwise, the practical reason for this is a little more complicated.

 (Those who are paying attention may have noticed the similarity to the old philosophical problem of encryption: if you only encrypt things when you have something to hide, using encryption is a clear sign that you have something to hide.
-For encryption to be maximally effective, you have to encrypt as much as you possibly can.
+For encryption to be maximally effective, you have to encrypt as much as possible.
 Others may have had similar experiences trying to find out the condition of their hospitalized friend.)

 So, if you are a member of the general public, please do not assume the worst of us because we won't discuss a problem you found.
 We ask that you remember that our Privacy Policy is a promise to protect our members all the time, not just when it's convenient for you or when it makes us look good.
 Your patience and understanding will be appreciated.